warmana/cloudant-docs-fork/source/includes/api/_database.md

 201 |	Database created successfully
 202 |	The database has been successfully created on some nodes, but the number of nodes is less than the write quorum.
 403 |	Invalid database name.
-412 |	Database aleady exists.
+412 |	Database already exists.

 ### Read